XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 [Tick Size]: ticksize.html
 [Domain]: accountset.html#domain

+You can change these settings later as well.

 **Note:** Many issuing settings apply equally to all tokens issued by an address, regardless of the currency code.
 If you want to issue multiple types of tokens in the XRP Ledger with different settings, you should use a different address to issue each different token.

 The following code sample shows how to send an [AccountSet transaction][] to enable the recommended cold address settings: